If you are convinced that you want to at least try this type of archery, you better look for the best one.

-First is to determine your dominant eye, and then look for the bow’s axle to axle length, weight, its let off, draw weight, and where it’s made.
+First is to determine your dominant eye, and then look for the bow’s axle to axle length, weight, its let off, draw weight, and where the bow is manufactured.

 We know it’s not easy, but we have made it easier for you!

-After LOTS of research, we listed the 8 BEST compound bows you can buy in 2018 (so far)
+After LOTS of research, we listed the 8 BEST compound bows you can buy in 2024 (so far).

-Let’s take a quick look at what I recommend before we go into details:
+Let’s take a quick look at what I recommend before we go into detailed reviews: